 While I was pregnant, I dreamed of the special times my daughter and I would share when she was a toddler.
 I envisioned play groups, music classes, and maybe age-appropriate art and crafts activities.
 I never considered the issue of her sexuality.
 Like many people, I thought parents did not have to worry about that issue until their kids got closer to adolescence.

-Not true.
 We were happily banging away on a conga drum the other day in rhythm class when the little boy next to us started playing with himself.
 His mother was very embarrassed and quickly distracted him with a giant cymbal.
 I wondered if I would have handled the same situation with as much grace.
 After all, the issue of toddlers touching themselves was never mentioned in any of the parenting books I read.

 Brette says that both her kids engaged in some form of self-stimulating behavior as toddlers.
 She felt that the best way to handle the situation was to talk about the proper names for genitals and to "just let them do it."